-Which gets me back to the question I asked right at the beginning — Where do you get clay for making eco-friendly Ganapati?
-Or shall we say, where in Mumbai do you get clay for making eco-friendly Ganapati?
-At Kumharwada in Dharavi.
+Let’s start at the very beginning — Where, in Mumbai, do you get clay for making eco-friendly Ganapati?
+Answer is — at Kumharwada in Dharavi.
 And here are the details —

 Where is Kumharwada located?
 At Dharavi.
 If going from the Eastern Express Highway, take the turn toward Sion Hospital and keep going straight.
 Cross the flyover for the train line and a little ahead will be Kumharwada to your right.